 PCL

-What is the PCL?
+What is the PCL (Posterior Cruciate Ligament) ?

-Sports injuries (football, cricket, basketball)
+Sports injuries

 Falling on a bent knee

-Sudden twisting or forceful knee movement
+Sudden twisting or forceful knee movements

 Symptoms of a PCL Injury